jjoeldaniel/Notifi/README.md

 > A Discord bot to notify users when a phrase is sent

-With *Notifi*, users store *reminders* to subscribe to notifications for various phrases/words.
+With Notifi, users store *reminders* to subscribe to notifications for various phrases/words.

 ## Table of Contents